McDonald’s & Wendy’s Salads (…From The Drive-Thru)

 I don’t go to the drive-thru much.
 Fast grease food restaurants just aren’t really my thing anymore.

 Kinda reminds me of a sign I saw when driving past a Hooter’s in Florida.
+It read: “Fresh Grease Thursday!”

 Also reminds me of a Bud Light Real Men of Genius ad — because I can never decide on what to order at a fast-food restaurant.
 It’s all pretty much the same to me.

-Listen to Bud Light’s Real Men of Genius “Mr. Really Indecisive Food Orderer Guy“: [Thanks, Don B.!]
+Listen to Bud Light’s Real Men of Genius ”Mr. Really Indecisive Food Orderer Guy”:

-However, Jim was out of town this past week, and I found myself craving the convenience of fast-food restaurants for a change.
+However, Jim was out of town this past week, and I found myself craving the convenience of fast food restaurants for a change.

-I opted for Wendy’s and McDonald’s (for a salad).
-And while fast-food salads aren’t much to speak of (…no surprise there), I was pleasantly surprised with the quick service I received both times at the drive-thru window.
+While fast food salads aren’t usually much to speak of, I was pleasantly surprised with the quick service I received both times at the drive-thru window.

 So, kudos to McDonald’s and Wendy’s for giving the people what they want: Fresh food… fast.
 (Well, okay… at least they’ve got the “fast” part down.)

-McDonald’s vs Wendy’s Salads
+McDonald’s Salads vs Wendy’s Salads

-However!… Maybe I should’ve opted for the cheeseburger instead of the salad after all.
+However… Maybe I should’ve opted for the cheeseburger instead of the salad after all.
 Here’s why.

 The Big Mac, McDonald’s signature sandwich, boasts 590 calories and 34 grams of fat while the Bacon Ranch Salad with Crispy Chicken and ranch dressing has 660 calories and 51 grams of fat.
-Source: The Exponent

-…Well I de-clare!
+Well I de-clare!

-(Don’t laugh… some people actually eat pet food as part of their regular diet.)
-Though you probably shouldn’t make a habit of it.
+Don’t laugh… some people actually eat pet food as part of their regular diet.
+(Though you probably shouldn’t make a habit of it.)

 UPDATE:

-After enjoying the Bacon Ranch salad from McDonald’s for several days in a row now, I’d have to say that I’m officially addicted!
-However, I’ve managed to try these salads from three different McDonald’s locations where I live… and what a difference!!!
+After enjoying the Bacon Ranch McDonald’s salad (no longer available) for several days in a row now, I’d have to say that I’m officially addicted!

-A review of McDonald’s Salads from locations near me:
+A review of McDonald’s Salads from 3 locations near me:

 • Franklin, TN (New HWY 96) – EXCELLENT salad.
 Chicken was very crispy on the outside and tender and hot on the inside.
 FRESH salad leaves, with primarily a mixture of spring greens rather than iceberg lettuce.
 LOTS of bacon and cheese (what gives this salad its name).